 Available Financial Aid Options

-- Grants: Need-based funds that don’t require repayment
+- Grants: Need-based funds that do not require repayment

 - Scholarships: Merit-based awards that help offset costs